Taku315o/crdt-agent-memory/README.md

-A distributed, local-first long-term memory system for AI agents that automatically syncs across peers using CRDT and P2P networks.
+A distributed, local-first memory system for AI agents with transcript ingest, structured memory promotion, and CRDT/P2P sync for shareable memory only.

 ## Overview